Menu

 Dr. Leland Bement currently works as a senior researcher for the University of Oklahoma, Oklahoma Archeological Survey.
 Dr. Bement is primarily interested in the development of New World hunting technologies.
 He specializes in animal bone archaeology, particularly as represented in Plains bison kill sites of all ages.
 His first bison kill site excavation was at Bonfire Shelter under the guidance of Drs.
 David Dibble, Solveig Turpin, and Ernie Lundelius.
 It was under their tutelage that he learned to look beyond artifacts and to place material culture, including animal bones, within constructs of social organization.
 Reconstructing herd demographics is as important as reconstructing the butchering programs employed after a successful kill.
 The interplay between people, prey animals, landscape features, and the environment reveals social as well as technological developments in hunter-gatherer and horticultural societies.

-Our post-event tour will visit BOTH 41VT141 (paleo site) and 41VT11 (Mission Espiritu Santo) using two buses.
-The two buses will pick up riders at the Victoria College Emerging Technology Complex at 10 AM on Sunday.
+Our post-event tour will visit BOTH 41VT141 (Paleoindian site) and 41VT11 (Mission Espiritu Santo) using two buses.
+Two buses will pick up riders at the Victoria College Emerging Technology Complex at 10 AM on Sunday.
 One bus departs for 41VT141 and the other to 41VT11.
 After an hour at each site, the buses will drive to the other site.
-More details on travel time and meals (if any) soon.
-Max of 25 per bus - only 50 spaces available!
-Trip should end about 1:30pm back at the VCETC.

 Texas Archeological Society